-Interested in Immigrating to Canada from the USA?
+Interested in Moving to Canada from the USA?

 Canada and the United States have a very close relationship that expands further than just a shared border.
 They conduct a great deal of bilateral trade, as supported by NAFTA, and share common values in fields such as environmental protection, law enforcement, security, and free trade.
 Every day, about 380,000 people cross the Canadian-American border for travel, family, and business purposes.
 American immigration to Canada has been constant since the country’s inception through the present.

 Between 2006 and 2015, 86,436 immigrants from the USA became Canadian permanent residents.
 The majority of American immigrants in Canada have settled in Ontario, with significant populations also in British Columbia, Alberta, and Quebec.
 Though Canada and the US are unique from one another, their similar cultures and values create the foundation for a successful and easy integration of American immigrants.

 Migrants from the US to Canada have chosen to move for a variety of reasons, including economic opportunity, the chance to be closer to a family member or partner, or to work or study in Canada.
 In fact, a large number of American students have chosen to pursue their studies in Canada due to the often lower tuition costs and closeness to home.
 Individuals may choose to come to Canada permanently or temporarily, depending on their goals and qualifications.

 NAFTA is an agreement between Canada, the United States and Mexico that allows their citizens to work across borders.

 Learn more about NAFTA and how Americans can work in Canada.

 The Agreement between the United States of America, the United Mexican States, and Canada is a free trade agreement between Canada, Mexico, and the United States that has been ratified by each country.
 Rather than a wholly new agreement, it has been characterized as “NAFTA 2.0.

 News Articles on the NAFTA Programs